-Surprisingly, after 20+ years in storage the vinyl held up (only 2 lost to warped-album attrition.)
-My turntable did not fare so well (belt disintegrated) but my ‘80s stereo amplifier and speakers work like new.
-Zipped out to acquire a replacement turntable @ store (thankfully there was one in the very back.)
-At checkout, I asked the two young men if they remembered turntables?
-One looked at me like I crawled out from under a retro rock while the other quipped, “oh yes, my grandmother had one!”
+Surprisingly, after 20+ years in storage the vinyl held up with only 2 lost to warped-attrition.
+My turntable did not fare so well, but my ‘80s stereo amplifier and speakers work like new.
+Zipped out to acquire a replacement turntable at store.
+Thankfully there was one in the very back.
+At the checkout, I asked the two young men if they remembered turntables?
+One looked at me like I crawled out from under a retro rock while the other quipped, “Oh yes, my grandmother had one!”

 Ahem.
-As I walked out with my new acquisition (feeling a bit old) I encountered a young student wearing an oversized t-shirt emblazoned with The Cure (a famous 1980s band.)
-She was amazed I knew who they were (uh, had all their music & saw them in concert in D.C. @ the 9:30 Club?)
-Then I was amazed when she told me how her dad had restored an old 1980s turntable system so she could play their albums “retro-authentic.”
+As I walked out with my new acquisition (feeling a bit old) I encountered a young student wearing an oversized t-shirt emblazoned with The Cure, a famous 1980s band.
+She was amazed I knew who they were (uh, have lots of their music and saw them in concert in D.C. @ the 9:30 Club.)
+I was amazed when she told me how her dad had restored an old 1980s turntable system so she could play their albums “retro-authentic.”

-I found my first album acquisitions from waaaay back @ the Bandbox in Williamsburg: The Beatles, Soft Cell & Genesis.
+I found my very first album acquisitions from waaaay back at the Bandbox in Williamsburg: The Beatles, Soft Cell & Genesis.
 My eclectic collection grew from there with divergent influences.
 (Voting for our high school senior class song was a tie: Pink Floyd’s “Comfortably Numb” and Prince’s “1999.”)

-As a birthday pressie my sis took me to see The Police @ The Hampton Coliseum in 1980.
-Then in university so many great bands passed through.
+As a 15th birthday pressie my sis took me to see The Police @ The Hampton Coliseum.
+In university many great bands passed through.
 As a member of U-Union Student Activities committee, we all signed up to pour beer early on (from 7:00-9:00pm) then would get in free in time for the concert headliner.
 (This was before the drinking age bumped up to 21.)